As coaches, we’re trained to honor client autonomy. We follow their agenda, respect their language, and avoid imposing our interpretations.

 Related Posts

-The ICF Professional Coaches Nominating Committee is seeking new members to support…
+The ICF Professional Coaches Nominating Committee is looking for members who can…